Farm to School Action Plan

 A Collaborative Process

-Despite a condensed timeline—just two and a half months from mid-September to December 31, 2024—the Hawai‘i Agricultural Foundation worked closely with the HIDOE and engaged more than 500 stakeholders and community members to shape the Farm to School Action Plan.
+Despite a condensed grant timeline—just two and a half months from mid-September to December 31, 2024—the Hawai‘i Agricultural Foundation worked closely with the HIDOE and engaged more than 500 stakeholders and community members to shape the Farm to School Action Plan.
 While the grant period concluded at the end of 2024, Hawai‘i Agricultural Foundation continued working with HIDOE to further refine and strengthen the plan beyond that timeframe.

 “This is a transformative step forward in ensuring that Hawai‘i’s students have access to fresh, nutritious meals while also strengthening our local agricultural industry.”